 - The crime resulted from the victim’s behavior

-- Crime can’t be proven beyond a reasonable doubt
+- The crime can’t be proven beyond a reasonable doubt

-My goal is to form a strong, genuine relationship with you, rather than treating you like just another case number like many lawyers do.
-In order to build an effective, personalized defense strategy and make your experience as smooth as possible, I make the effort to get to know you on a deeper level.
+Our goal is to form a strong, genuine relationship with you, rather than treating you like just another case number as many lawyers do.
+To build an effective, personalized defense strategy and make your experience as smooth as possible, we make the effort to get to know you on a deeper level.

 Please check out my State of Indiana Bar Profile, and you’ll see that I’m licensed to practice law, a member in good standing, and free from any previous reprimands.